shuttle-hq/synth/README.md

 </p>

 ------
-**NOTE**: The Synth project is no longer being actively maintained.
+**NOTE**: ~~The Synth project is no longer being actively maintained.
 New issues and pull requests will likely not be addressed.
-If you're interested in taking over as a maintainer of the project reach out to `opensource@shuttle.rs`.
+If you're interested in taking over as a maintainer of the project reach out to `opensource@shuttle.rs`.~~

+The project now has new maintainers and a fresh start.

 ------